swaptacular/swpt_accounts/protocol.rst

 4. The protocol works well both with positive and negative interest rates on creditors' accounts.

+This document defines the high-level semantics of the protocol, the mandated behaviors in the protocol, and the structure of the protocol messages (names, types, and descriptions of the fields).
+This document does not define or mandate any particular method for message serialization and message transport.
+Those topics will be discussed in separate document(s).

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and